-Nevertheless, just knowing the characteristics of each tea is not enough.
-Once you have chosen your favorite kind, you then have to prepare it…and this is not as easy as it sounds, they all require technique.
-In the following, I will explain how to properly prepare the world’s most popular teas.
+Although knowing what tea variety you want to drink is important, it isn’t enough.
+Once you have chosen your favorite kind, you then have to prepare it…and this is not as easy as it sounds, they all require a specific technique.

-- The ideal would be to have a tea kettle with enough space for the leaves to move around and to open up on the inside.
+- Ideally, you’d have a tea kettle with enough space for the leaves to move around and to open up on the inside.
 Wash your tea kettle with water alone.

-- Find the most pure water possible because the salt content of water causes the taste of tea to vary.
+- Find the purest water possible because the salt content of water makes the flavor vary.

 Preheat your tea kettle:

-Use a small amount of hot water to rinse out the tea kettle or the container where you are going to prepare your tea as well as the tea cups.
-In this way, you will avoid wasting heat by putting water in the tea kettle cold.
-It is recommended to
+Use a small amount of hot water to rinse out the tea kettle or the container where you are going to use, as well as the teacups.
+This way, you will avoid wasting heat by putting water in the tea kettle cold.

 Heat the water: